2026 THEME: Capitalising Africa's Energy Transition in a Changing Global Order

 Exciting 2-day programme

-ARIS returns for the 4th Edition on 1-2 September 2025, with a sharper focus on investment-driven dialogue, and high-impact opportunities across Africa’s renewables landscape.
+ARIS returns for its 5th edition on 1–2 September 2026, with an even stronger focus on investment-led dialogue and high-impact opportunities across Africa’s renewable energy landscape.

 Book Tickets